SDU-Chain/PRIDE-NIZK-Experiments/Experiments/readme.md

   The script also start the cloud provider.

 ## Step 6: Get the enode of the sealer node
-  Note, if you just started ethereum client, please wait a few seconds for the client to prepare the RPC protocol.
+  Note that if you just started ethereum client, please wait a few seconds for the client to prepare the RPC protocol.
 It might take ~10s.

 	./get_geth_enode.sh